 Robyn's art has been featured in numerous publications including: Natural Awakenings Magazine (2017), Horizons Magazine (2017), The Village Connection Magazine (2016), ACES Magazine (2015), The Sow's Ear Poetry Review (2010), ADF's Oak Leaves (2009), The Queen's Chronicles (2009), Susun Weed's Wise Woman Herbal Ezine (2008), Magickal Light (Italy) (2006 & 2008), Pentacle Magazine, UK (2005), and Creations Magazine (1998).

-Aside from her art, Robyn is a writer, public relations specialist, and dance art performer.
+Aside from her art, Robyn does dance art performances, sings, writes songs and plays bass guitar.
 She is a resident of Huntington, NY.